fahriachmadi/local-calendar/README.md

 # calendar2
+Mark your event at current month and year

 ### Feature and functionality
-Markup : * Add Event (click the blue button !)
+* Add Event (click the blue button !)
 * Show Event Detail (click the green rectangle in date column !)
 * Responsive Calendar (Test it for mobile view)
 * Save event with localstorage.
 So, your event still there safely until you closed your browser
+* Remove Event

 ## Project setup
 ```